IkarosKappler/typescript-transpile/README.md

    <script src="run-typescript-in-browser.js"></script>
 ```

-Load your typescript (the loaded will look for language=typescript)
+## Load your typescript (the loader will look for language=typescript)
 ```html
    <script language="typescript" type="text/typescript" src="demoscript1.ts"></script>
 ```

-Wait for the typescripts to be loaded and transpiled
+## Wait for the typescripts to be loaded and transpiled
 ```javascript
    window.onTypescriptsLoaded = function(status) {
       console.log( status